ibm-bluemix-mobile-services/bmd-content-five/tile.md

-# Add Watson Service
+# Code Starter - Watson Language
-## Enhance your mobile app with Cognitive
+## Create a Watson language project with this Code Starter

-Add a cognitive service or create bots and virtual agents using natural language understanding to enhance the capabilities of your app.
+Choose the Watson Language Code Starter to create your project.
+You can use the SpeechToText and LanguageTranslation Watson Language services to translate text into different languages.